corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/setup/corda-configuration-fields.md

 * `tuning`

-    * Tuning the Corda Node configuration file section that contains performance tuning parameters for Corda Enterprise Nodes.
+    * The Corda Node configuration file section that contains performance tuning parameters for Corda Enterprise Nodes.

     - `backchainFetchBatchSize`
     This is an optimization for sharing transaction backchains.
 Corda Enterprise nodes can request backchain items in bulk instead of one at a time.
 This field specifies the size of the batch.
 The value is just an integer indicating the maximum number of states that can be requested at a time during backchain resolution.

     *Default:* 50